53of 100

 Local tick habitat

-Springfield Township is 87% natural land cover (66% forest, plus open and brushy areas) across its 27.34 sq mi, home to about 1,833 people.
+Springfield Township is 87% natural land cover (65% forest, plus open and brushy areas) across its 27.34 sq mi, home to about 1,833 people.
 That makes it the 10th-most wooded of the 48 towns in Mercer County.
-Deer ticks live in wooded areas, along trail edges, and in tall grass — the more of that a town has, the more places ticks can quest.
+Deer ticks live in wooded areas, along trail edges, and in tall grass: the more of that a town has, the more places ticks can quest.

-Mercer County reports about 129 Lyme cases per 100,000 people a year, the 114th-highest of 210 Northeast counties.
+Mercer County reports about 129 Lyme cases per 100,000 people a year, in the top 8% of U.S. counties for reported Lyme disease.
 That county-level disease pressure, combined with Springfield Township's local habitat, sets how high its daily score can climb when the weather and season allow.

 Is it tick season in Springfield Township right now?

 Yes.
-Nymphs are questing, the highest-risk stage for people.
-In Springfield Township, today's risk reads moderate (47/100).
+Deer-tick nymphs are tapering as lone-star seed ticks swarm where that tick is established.
+In Springfield Township, today's risk reads moderate (53/100).
 Ticks are active.
 Use repellent, stick to trails, and do a tick check when you come inside.

 Nearby towns